 Which artist recorded the most number of 45 RPM singles commercially released by Sonobeat?

 Lavender Hill Express, whose three singles on Sonobeat include Visions, Watch Out!, and Outside My Window, all digitally reissued in 2014 via the iTunes and Amazon MP3 stores.
 On December 18, 2017, Sonobeat Historical Archives reissued a newly remastered 50th anniversary edition of Visions on digital download and streaming services worldwide and, in 2018, a remastered 50th anniversary edition of Watch Out!.
 Although Lavender Hill Express holds the record for most singles, Sonobeat issued two singles and an album by the Lee Arlano Trio and two singles by The Royal Light Singers.

 Ernie Gammage appeared in three groups that Sonobeat recorded over a five year span.
 What were they?

 First was the Sweetarts, whose single A Picture of Me, was Sonobeat's first commercial 45 RPM single release; second was Fast Cotton, whose material was never commercially released by Sonobeat; and third was Base, an experimental studio recording group – a short-lived Austin version of the famous band of studio musicians known as the Wrecking Crew in Los Angeles – that Ernie headlined in 1973.

 The Vulcan Gas Company in downtown Austin was a favorite Sonobeat recording venue in the '60s.
-What gave it its unique booming sound?
+What gave it its unique booming acoustics?

 The legendary Vulcan Gas Company music hall occupied what was, beginning in the 1880s, the warehouses of the W.B.
 Smith dry goods establishment, for which the building itself is named.
-The W. B. Smith Building, now an officially-designated Texas landmark, was built over a deep cistern that stored and supplied water for the business.
+The W. B. Smith Building, now an officially-designated Texas landmark, was built over a deep cistern that stored rain water that in turn was used by the business.
 By all accounts, including more than a dozen distinctive-sounding Sonobeat recordings, the cistern added remarkable reverberation to the acoustics of the Vulcan.

 Where did Sonobeat make its first recordings?